mjbots/moteus/docs/reference.md

 controller will enter the Timeout state.
 The default is 0.0, which means to use the system-wide configured default.
 NaN / maximal negative means apply no enforced timeout.

+### 0x030 - Proportional torque ###

+Mode: Read

+This reports the torque contribution from the proportional term in the PID controller.

+### 0x031 - Integral torque ###

+Mode: Read

+This reports the torque contribution from the integral term in the PID controller.

+### 0x032 - Derivative torque ###

+Mode: Read

+This reports the torque contribution from the derivative term in the PID controller.

+### 0x033 - Feedforward torque ###

+Mode: Read

+This reports the feedforward contribution in the PID controller.

+### 0x034 - Total control torque ###

+Mode: Read

+This reports the total commanded torque from the position mode controller.

+### 0x100 - Model Number ###

+Name: Model Number
+Mode: Read only

+This returns a 32 bit model number.

+### 0x101 - Firmware Version ###

+Mode: Read only

+This returns a 32 bit firmware version, encoded bytewise as major.minor.micro.  i.e. 0x010304 is version 1.3.4

+### 0x102 - Register map version ###

+Mode: Read only

+This returns a number that indicates how to interpret all registers.

+### 0x110 - Multiplex ID ###

+Name: Multiplex ID
+Mode: Configurable

+This controls the primary ID used to access the device over the multiplex RS485 bus.
+It can only be between 1 and 127.
+(0 is reserved as the broadcast address).

+### 0x120 - 0x122 - Serial Number ###

+Name: Serial Number
+Mode: Read only

+This returns a 96 bit serial number, least significant word first.

 ### 0x130 - Rezero ###